JetBrains/kotlin-web-site/pages/docs/reference/js-overview.md

 Want to know more about Kotlin/JS?

-In this short video Sebastian Aigner will explain to you the main Kotlin/JS benefits, share some Kotlin/JS tips and use cases and also tell about nearest plans.
+In this short video, Kotlin Developer Advocate Sebastian Aigner will explain the main Kotlin/JS benefits to you, share some tips and use cases, and also tell you about the plans and upcoming features for Kotlin/JS.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/fZUL8_kgHXg" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>